iot-lab/iot-lab-gateway/DEVELOPER.md

 Plugin integration
 ------------------

-### Naming convention
+### Plugin classes

-As said previously, the application is based on a system of plugin: if you want to add a node, you just have to write a specific file to interface with the application.
-When the application is launched, it reads the name of your open node located in the file
+As said previously, the application is based on a system of plugin: if you want to add a node, you just have to write a file to interface with the application in the correct place to be loaded by the plugin system.

+When the application is launched, it reads the name of your open node in the file

     /var/local/config/board_type